-Thanks to our generous sponsors and gifts from donors like you, these performances are free to local school children.
+Thanks to our generous sponsors and gifts from donors like you, these performances are free.

 The Children’s Concerts are generously sponsored by: